root-foundation/root/Convergence.md

 Skill transferability between two activities is proportional to their complexities, because the _type_ of skill changes based on the complexity of the activity.
 Domain specific and execution specific knowledge do not transfer easily, whereas, higher order reasoning and intuition do.

-As AGI prunes the tree according to complexity, we will notice that lower depths disappear, and new activities emerge at the higher depths.
+As AGI prunes the tree according to complexity, we will notice that lower depths disappear, and new activities emerge at the higher depths — which will be more _similar_ to each other (skill more likely to transfer).

 ```mermaid
 flowchart TD